Probing Predictions on OOD Images via Nearest Categories: Introduction

-Understanding NCG performance can shed new light on many research questions.
-First, if changes in the training method lead to significant changes in NCG accuracy, then this suggests the network's decision boundaries have shifted to extrapolate very differently on OOD data.
+Understanding NCG can shed new light on many research questions.
+First, if changes in the training method lead to significant changes in NCG score, then this suggests the network's decision boundaries have shifted to extrapolate very differently on OOD data.
 Even for ReLU networks, understanding the decision regions far away from training data is an active and important area of research~\citep{arora2016understanding, hanin2019complexity, williams2019gradient}.
-Second, NCG accuracy provides a new way to evaluate training methods on unlabeled data that cannot be labeled using other information.
+Second, NCG score provides a new way to understand a model's prediction on unlabeled data that cannot be labeled using other information.
 This is in contrast to transfer learning and few-shot learning that require auxiliary data~\cite{raghu2019transfusion, yosinski2014transferable, wang2020generalizing}.
 Overall, we emphasize that the NCG framework is not rooted in a standalone task, but instead, it highlights new prediction patterns of networks on OOD data.